leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

     url: /categories/
 ```

-### The portfolio tag
+### The portfolio tab

-In the next section we'll create a "projects" page to display the gallery of your project.
+In the next section we'll create a *projects* page to display the gallery of your project.

 ```yml
 main: